Breast Cancer

 Macmillan Cancer Support

 Each year, about 55,000 women are diagnosed with breast cancer in the UK.
-It is more common in women who are aged 50 and over.
+It is more common in women over 50, but it can also affect younger women.

 Breast cancer can be invasive or non-invasive (in-situ).
 When people talk about breast cancer, they usually mean invasive breast cancer.
-This is when cancer cells have spread outside the milk ducts or lobules where they started into surrounding breast tissue.
+This is when cancer cells have spread outside the milk ducts or lobules in the breasts where they started, into surrounding breast tissue.

 Useful resources